Kunitachi College of Music

 Creative lessons where people of all generations learn together

-IMAI Shintaro
+Shintaro IMAI

-Specialty: Computer music
+Specialty: Computer Music

 What is creativity?
 D. Cope, a pioneer who has long explored computer-generated music composition, defines creativity as "the first connection between two or more multifaceted things, ideas, or phenomena that have not previously been actively considered as being connected."
 We aim to provide classes that are full of creativity, where faculty and students learn together across generations and interests, exploring these connections through trial and error.